Updated June 9, 2023

-In Sqoop Commands every row is treated as records and the tasks are subdivided into subtasks by Map Task Internally.
-The databases that are supported by sqoop are MYSQL, Oracle, IBM, PostgreSQL.
-Sqoop provides a simple command line, we can fetch data from the different database through sqoop commands.
-They are written in Java and uses JDBC for connection to other databases.
+In Sqoop Commands, every row is treated as records, and the tasks are subdivided into subtasks by Map Task Internally.
+The databases supported by sqoop are MYSQL, Oracle, IBM, and PostgreSQL.
+Sqoop provides a simple command line; we can fetch data from the different databases through sqoop commands.
+They are written in Java and use JDBC for connection to other databases.

-This command lists the particular table of the database in MYSQL server.
+This command lists the particular table of the database in the MYSQL server.

-This command import table in a specific directory in HDFS. -m denotes mapper argument.
+This command imports a table in a specific directory in HDFS. -m denotes mapper argument.
 They have an integer value.

 This command runs quickly SQL queries of the respective database.

-This command allows us to create a job, the parameters that are created can be invoked at any time.
+This command allows us to create a job; the created parameters can be invoked anytime.
 They take options like (–create,–delete,–show,–exit).

-This Sqoop command creates java class files which encapsulate the imported records.
-All the java files are recreated, and new versions of a class are generated.
+This Sqoop command creates Java class files that encapsulate the imported records.
+All the Java files are recreated, and new versions of a class are generated.
 They generate code to interact with database records.
-Retrieves a list of all the columns and their datatypes.
+Retrieves a list of all the columns and their data types.

-This Sqoop command lists have all the available database in the RDBMS server.
+This Sqoop command lists all the available databases in the RDBMS server.

 This command host a shared metadata repository.
 Multiple /remote users can run several jobs.